stilldavid/userland-book/programs/index.md

 with the most elegant keyboard interface in history secretly emblazoned on its shining diamond heart.

-It's worth the time it takes to learn one of the serious editors (there are few things in the world of technology as likely to expand your abilities), but there are easier places to start.
-Nano, for example, is inoffensive and easy to pick up, and should be available on most systems.
+It's worth the time it takes to learn one of the serious editors, but there are easier places to start.
+Nano, for example, is easy to pick up, and should be available on most systems.
+To start it, just say:

+    $ nano file

+You should see something like this:

+{nano.png}

+Arrow keys will move your cursor around, and typing stuff will make it appear in the file.
+This is pretty much like every other editor you've ever used.
+If you haven't used Nano before, that stuff along the bottom of the terminal is a reference to the most commonly used commands.  `^` is a convention for "Ctrl", so `^O` means Ctrl-o (the case of the letter doesn't actually matter), which will save the file you're working on.
+Ctrl-x will quit, which is probably the first important thing to know about any given editor.

 scripting
 ---------